ytakefuji/air_calculator/README.md

 # How to run fingermath.py

-fingermath.py is a program for drawing a formula, for example, 4-5.
+fingermath.py is a program for drawing an expression, for example, 4-5. fingermath.py is based on mediapipe.
+There are six states of five fingers recognized by mediapipe library:
+0-finger, 1-finger, 2-finger, 3-finger, 4-finger, and 5-finger respectively.
-Drawing the formula by using a single finger.
-Move a pen by two fingers.
+Drawing an expression by fingers with a pen of index finger tip.
+1-finger can draw lines in the air.
+2-finger can move the pen without drawing.
+3-finger can reset the drawn picture or exit the program.
-Four fingers can save the formula for calculating it.
+4-finger can save the drawn expression for possible calculation.
-The result will be shown on the screen.
+0-finger or 5-finger is equivalent to 2-finger.
+The saved picture is tranformed into digital text using the state-of-the-art optical character recognition.
+Drawing a line by a pen on a paper is very different from drawing in the air.
+From 0 to 9 digit number, 1 is the most difficult to be recognized.

 "L" represents "1".